As a salon owner should you take the rent-a-chair (booth rental) route?

 I can see it from the freelancer’s perspective too.
 They are running their own business, paying their own income tax and handing over a ‘rent’ to you.
 Why should they act as if you employed them?
 You can see their point.

-I’ll cover the best answer I know to this in a minute… so keep reading.
+I’ll cover the best answer I know to this dilemma in a minute… so keep reading.

 Pitfall Three: your salon brand, standards and culture

-In a nutshell: the person is not your employee, but your salon’s reputation can be affected if they provide a poor hairdressing service or bad customer care.
+In a nutshell: the freelancer is not your employee, but your salon’s reputation can be affected if they provide a poor hairdressing service or poor customer care.

 As a salon entrepreneur you invest time and money marketing your business.
 You set high standards for technical work and client care.
 You build your business reputation.